 The All-New Amazon Fire HD 8 is an improved beast

 For this low price, the Amazon Fire HD 8 is one of the best tablets around, especially if you're happy to jump into Amazon's ecosystem.
-Mobile gamers will appreciate the improved tech inside the 'All-New' version as it comes with more storage, 50% more RAM and a 1.3GHz processor.
+Mobile gamers will appreciate the improved tech inside the more recent versions as it comes with more storage, 50% more RAM and a 1.3GHz processor.
+Better yet, the 2017 edition seen below now comes with integrated Alexa - the excellent virtual assistant from the Amazon Echo range.
+You're not paying any more for the privilege either, so we'd only recommend the latest version.

 Amazon Fire HD 10 deals